 In Mongolia there are 3,000 species of flowering plants of which 975 species are registered as medicinal plants and used in folk and traditional medicine.
 With most of these being found in central and western Mongolia the focus will be on identifying as many of these as possible.

 Mary Moody trained as a journalist in the 1960's and after moving to the Blue Mountains in the 1970's became a passionate organic gardener.
 For ten years she was a presenter on Gardening Australia.
 Mary is looking forward to returning to Mongolia after a successful trip there a few years ago.
-Download itinerary When booking, please mention you heard about the trip through Foundation & Friends
+Click here to download the tour itinerary.
+Click here to book your place on the tour.
+When booking, please use the promotion code BOTFF.